Table of Contents

 Bacterial Growth

 Bacteria multiply rapidly between 40°F and 140°F, often called the danger zone.
-After 5 to 7 days, cooked beans stored in the fridge may harbor dangerous levels of bacteria, even if refrigerated consistently.
+After 5 to 7 days, cooked beans stored in the fridge may harbor dangerous bacteria levels, even if refrigerated consistently.

 Mold Concerns

 In some cases, beans may develop visible mold.
 While some molds are harmless, others produce mycotoxins, which can cause allergic reactions, respiratory issues, and digestive problems.
-If you see mold, discard the entire batch.
+If you notice mold, you should throw out all of the batch.

 Tips for Extending Bean Shelf Life